 - April 2015 - Over 40 million small business pages are now on Facebook.

 - June 2015 - Facebook's AI Research group opens in Paris.

 - February 2016 - Facebook's Reactions launches.

-- July 2016 - Over 1 billion users of Messenger a month.
+- July 2016 - There are now more than 1 billion users of Messenger a month.

-- October 2016 - Marketplace launches - allowing users to buy and sell products.
+- October 2016 - Facebook Marketplace launches - allowing users to buy and sell products.

 - April 2017 - F8 developer's conference is held in San Jose by Facebook.

-- March 2018 - Facebook was sued by shareholders following stock plummet.
+- March 2018 - Facebook is sued by shareholders, following stock plummet.

 - April 2018 - Zuckerberg testifies before Congress regarding concerns over data and privacy breaches.